 The Debtors are involved in certain prepetition lawsuits and matters.
-Any Claims relating to such lawsuits will be classified as General Unsecured Claims.
-The Debtors expect that to the extent Allowed, certain of these Claims may be covered by the Debtors' insurance coverage, in whole or in part.
+Except as otherwise noted, any Claims relating to such lawsuits will be classified as General Unsecured Claims.
+The Debtors expect that to the extent Allowed, certain of these Claims may be covered by the Debtors'

+insurance coverage, in whole or in part.
 The Debtors do not expect any liability they may have in these matters to have a material adverse effect on their business or restructuring efforts.